DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-Once again, you will see that the above code is really similar to the [previous section](#via-html-webpage-using-got-one-more-thing).
-You are suggested to use the above [data method](#via-html-webpage-using-got) when possible as it has more flexibility over `@/utils/common-config`.
+Again, you will see that the above code is very similar to the [previous section](#via-html-web-page-using-got-one-more-thing).
+It is recommended that you use [the above method](#via-html-web-page-using-got) whenever possible, as it is more flexible than using `@/utils/common-config`.

+## Using puppeteer